mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 might be assigned a large area of wilderness on a frontier world as his personal estate, and assigned the task of colonising it with the eventual goal of creating an industrial city.
-If successful, the knight’s family would eventually become very wealthy and probably be elevated to the peerage.
+If successful, the knight's family would eventually become very wealthy and probably be elevated to the peerage.

 It is not necessary to be a noble to hold most Imperial offices.